Oreille/omm_jrsi/omm/README.md

     file where are stored the parameters values in the same order as in the data.txt file.
     Each row corresponds to the set of parameters used to simulate the same row in data.txt.

-* "DE.log" log file: you need to set some parameters of the method in this file.
+* "DE.in" input file: you need to set some parameters of the method in this file.

 It is read line by line and organized as follows: